 The hair loss statistics of the Hispanic community are difficult to determine, as many in Central and South America have mixed backgrounds between Caucasian, Black, and Native American heritages.

 What Ethnic Groups Have the Least Hair Loss?

 Studies have found that Native Americans have the lowest rates of hair loss from androgenetic alopecia.
 In fact, it’s almost unknown there, though intermarriage with Caucasians could introduce the genetic tendency toward it to a family.

-Another study from South Korea found this form of hair loss in only 14.1% of their male population.
-While a Japanese study found that their men experienced both fewer cases of androgenetic alopecia and that (if it did occur) it happened about a decade later than it did in Caucasian men.
+Another study from South Korea found this form of hair loss in only 14.1% of the male population.
+While a Japanese study found that their men experienced fewer cases of androgenetic alopecia and that (if it did occur) it happened about a decade later than it did in Caucasian men.